barryclark/jekyll-now/codesnippets.md

 ##### Size of a directory in human readable format (ex.
 Kb, Mb) - disk usage -sum human

         du -sh
+##### Count occurences of a string within one line

+    gsub counts the number of substitutions made, as a proxy for number of matches. source: http://stackoverflow.com/a/21765379

+        awk '{print gsub(/string/)}' file

 ##### Place something between two sequential tabs, Ex.
 NA. (<a href="http://unix.stackexchange.com/questions/53448/replacing-missing-value-blank-space-with-zero">Source</a>)